 Choosing a compatible Financial Advisor is critical to long-term financial health.
 It can feel daunting to put your finances in the hands of a stranger, and finding an investment partner who is a good fit for you and your family may take time.
 Still, it’s worth it.
 Finding a Financial Advisor who is both qualified and personable—someone with whom you can build trust and rapport over the long term—is an excellent foundation for financial success.
 However, what should you ask a Financial Advisor before discussing your investments and personal finances?

-Discussions about your financial goals, retirement planning, asset protection and wealth management are vital, and neglecting these critical conversations could be costly.
+Discussions about your financial goals, retirement planning, asset protection and investment services are vital, and neglecting these critical conversations could be costly.
 Preparing for a conversation with a Financial Advisor can put you in the driver’s seat to meet your financial goals.
 Ask these eight questions during a financial planning consultation:

 Are you a fiduciary?

 Anyone in a fiduciary role acts on behalf of another person or entity, and must place client interests above their own.
 A fiduciary must always act in good faith and perform duties legally and ethically.
 Additionally, they must: